kelloggm/paper-template/README.md

-This repository contains the template that I use for new research papers.
+This repository contains a template for research papers.
 The most important parts are the `Makefile` (which contains a number of useful rules) and `macros.tex` (which contains a number of useful macros, such as `\<`, that you should familiarize yourself with and use as appropriate).
-The main file (`paper.tex`) also includes packages that we almost always need, such as `cleverref`.
+The main file (`paper.tex`) also includes commonly-used packages, such as `cleverref`.

 ## How to use